 Collaborations within Yale

-- There is frequent communication and collaboration among librarians at the Center for Science and Social Science Information (CSSSI), particularly related to data and statistics.
+- There is frequent communication and collaboration among librarians at Marx Science and Social Science Library, particularly related to data and statistics.

-- The CSSSI’s Economic Growth Center collection includes statistical data, including national censuses, from developing and developed countries around the world.
+- The Economic Growth Center collection at Marx Library includes statistical data, including national censuses, from developing and developed countries around the world.